NervousGroove/Max/README.md

 # 💻 Created with various software and technologies
 Max is being developed with various software, and I am grateful to all of them and their respective developers, see the software: TinkerCad (By Autodesk), MythCoder (By SwankyNoob), Github (By Github Inc.), and others.

+#  🏗 Edit with Tinkercad
+You can edit Max in Tinkercad.
+Tinkercad is a great way to edit Arduino projects directly from your browser, without downloading anything!
+Edit now: https://shre.ink/maxtinkercad

 # 🧳 Specifications:
 - Camera Quality: Full HD
 - Terrain Supported: Any